The growing case against IV Tylenol, once seen as a solution to the opioid crisis

 The rapid uptake of IV acetaminophen, which accounted for more than $300 million in sales last year for Mallinckrodt, reveals how new drugs can ride a wave of novelty and marketing before their best real-world uses are fully understood.

-The study being published in the July issue of the journal Anesthesiology, based on seven years of claims data for bowel surgeries from 602 hospitals, found that IV acetaminophen appeared no better in reducing opioid use than taking the medicine orally.
+The study, published in the July issue of the journal Anesthesiology and based on seven years of claims data for bowel surgeries from 602 hospitals, found that IV acetaminophen appeared no better in reducing opioid use than taking the medicine orally.

 “It just seems very often, physicians have magical thinking about a new preparation of an old drug,” said Andrew Leibowitz, system chair of the department of anesthesiology, perioperative and pain medicine at the Icahn School of Medicine at Mount Sinai, who co-authored the study.
 “Doctors do seem, in general when a patient is in the hospital, to favor IV medications as a knee-jerk reflex, even when equally effective oral medications are available.”